How to Use Windows 10 Built-in Tool [Overall Guide]

 Once you get used to using the Windows built-in recording tools, you can use shortcut keys to record your computer screen faster and more efficiently.

 The benefits to use Windows 10 built-in screen recorder are obvious.
-The built-in video recorder is convenient and free of cost.
-Still, as an elementary recording tool, it contains disadvantages and some limitations.
-For instance, this tool can only record a single window of your screen, when you switch the screen, the recording will automatically end, and can neither record the system operations, only for software or games capture.
-Besides, it doesn't provide flexible recording settings or any editing functions.
+You don’t need to download another software and pay for them.
+Yet, as an elementary recording tool, it contains disadvantages and some limitations.
+For instance, this tool can only record a single window of your screen.
+When you switch the screen, the recording will automatically end, and cannot record the system operations, only for software or games capture.
+Besides, it doesn’t provide flexible recording settings or any editing functions.

 Best Alternative to Record Screen on Windows 10 Without Xbox

 As mentioned, a way to solve the negative sides brought by Windows 10 built-in screen recorder is to find an alternative to use from the best screen recorders for Windows 10.
 And the best alternative to the Game Bar for getting a high-quality Windows screencast should be VideoSolo Screen Recorder, which can help you fix all the problems when you encounter when using Windows 10 built-in screen recorder.